asif536/House_Price_Predictor/README.md

  Matplotlib
 # To Run
-Make sure that you have install above Library
+Make sure that you have install above Libraries

 Extract zip file in your computer